blueblur0730/modified-plugins/source/l4d2_stucked_tank_teleport/README.md

 - Credits to:
   - Scag, for MidHook extension.
   - 东, for his algorithms of choosing a spawn point to teleport a tank.
-  - 夜羽真白, for various methods used to teleport tank.
+  - 夜羽真白, for various methods used in teleportation.

 ### Requirements